StoneMasons4106/vyerose/docs/README.md

         * A copy of that information is also sent to the store order to notify them of a new order.
         * All functionalities here have been tested and verified.
     * Stripe integration is put together currently with test keys and a test webhook so payments can be run on test cards.
         * Functionality is tested and verified, payments show as processing.
+    * Order Progress, courier information, and tracking number implemented so when an order is shipped, has a courier, and has a tracking number, a confirmation will send to the customer with the order information and tracking information.
+        * Functionality is tested and verified.

 * Authentication Page(s):
     * Models Used: